Husavendaczek/ld53memory/memoryfun/README.md

  - why is the wrong match animated with a shimmer?
  - is there a way to shuffle between two different types in one area? (no need to seperate locally?)
  - more images:
-   - Musikinstrumente (Trommel, Trompete, Flöte, Gitarre, Klavier)
-   - Wilde Tiere (Giraffe, Löwe, Chamäleon, Zebra, Tiger, Panda)
-   - Haustiere (Hasen, Katze, Hund, Fisch, Schildkröte, Schlange, Hamster)
+   - Haustiere (Hasen, Katze, Hund, Fisch, Schildkröte, Schlange, Hamster, Chamäleon)
    - Blätter von Bäumen (Ahorn, Eiche, Buche, Linde)
    - Planeten (Saturn, Jupiter, Mars)
    - Blumen (Tulpen, Osterglocken, Schneeglöckchen)
 - navigate back to group of last played memory
+ - compare folders mono and color
+   - babiesComplex -> change for mono
+   - farm -> remove for both
+   - farmComplex -> remove for both
+   - farmMud -> change for mono
+   - more images for mail
+   - ignore only colors in mono mode